Clergy and Staff

 Mother Takacs is a 2007 graduate of the Virginia Theological Seminary in Alexandria, Va.
 Before attending seminary, she was a high school and middle school chorus teacher in New Hope, Penn.
 She has also enjoyed a career as a singer and was a member of the Saint Mark’s Parish Choir from 2000 to 2004.
 She holds degrees from West Chester University of Pennsylvania (1995) and Westminster Choir College (1998).

-Mother Takacs is a member of the Association of Anglican Musicians and is a founding member of the Society of Catholic Priests in North America, an organization for which she has served as the Provincial Convener.
+Mother Takacs the current chair of the Commission on Ministry in the Diocese of Pennsylvania.
+She is a member of the Association of Anglican Musicians and a founding member of the Society of Catholic Priests in North America, an organization for which she has served as the Provincial Convener.
 Outside of her work, her two great loves are reading and baseball.

 The Reverend Dr. Nora Johnson, Priest Associate